-CTaLE Working Papers related to Skills Development and Careers Support.
+CTaLE Working Papers and projects related to Skills Development and Careers Support.
 If interested, please get in touch with the respective academics of each project.

 Ensuring that students develop, through their degree experience, skills for life after university is important for any discipline.
 Employers of economics graduates look for a mix of different skills and at CTaLE we have explored what those skills are and how they can be built into undergraduate degrees.
 We also review how best to provide economics students with the support they need to prepare for and navigate their future careers.